craidler/KerbalKustomzLtd/README.md

 # KerbalKustomzLtd
-Mod for KSP fulfilling personal favors
+Mod for KSP fulfilling personal gameplay favors.

 ### Attaching
-Some parts will allow surface attachment
+Some parts to allow surface attachment.

 ### MechJeb
-Parts removed and MechJeb added to all command modules.
-Changed technology requirement of all MechJeb modules to Flight Control.
+Parts removed and MechJeb added to all kommand modules.
+Changed the technology requirement of all MechJeb modules simply to Flight Control.

 ### ISRU
-Small ISRU parts have the same performance as their large counterparts.
+Small ISRU parts have the same performance as their large kounterparts.
+The small vanilla ISRU parts just suck ... and I do not see that being fun.